 Tread depth and water removal

-With this in mind, it’s also vital to mention the depth of the tread pattern.
-The deeper this is, the larger volumes of water that can be removed from underneath the tyre.
-Consequently, a deeper tread is better as reducing the risk of aquaplaning.
+With this in mind, let’s take a closer look at the depth of the tread pattern.
+The deeper it is, the larger volumes of water can be removed from underneath the tyre.
+Consequently, a deeper tread is better at reducing the risk of aquaplaning.

 The above graph shows how the braking distance changes on a wet and smooth concrete surface depending on the tread depth.
-At a depth of 6.7 mm, the braking distance from 50 mph, to a complete stop at 0 mph, is less than 29 m.
+At a depth of 6.7 mm, the braking distance is less than 29 m (from 50 mph to a complete stop).
 At 1.6 mm - the legal minimum allowed in the UK - it takes 42 m.
 The distance has increased by 44.6%.

-As a result, as in the case of any tyre, it’s important to undertake regular tread inspections.
+That’s one of the reasons why it’s important to carry out regular tread inspections.
 While 1.6 mm is the legal minimum, we recommend fitting new tyres when the treads reach around 3 mm.
 This is also more critical in the winter, when the thicker treads are required to cope with snow, slush and other severe weather conditions.

-Now that you know which tyres matter the most - those with excellent water repulsion, a thick tread and a directional V-pattern - you can more readily determine if any given product has the qualities you need.
-If it does, there’s a good chance it could be the best rain tyre for you!
+All in all, car tyres with excellent water repulsion, a thick tread and a directional V-pattern matter most.
+Keeping this in mind, you can more easily determine if any given product has the qualities you need.
+If it does, there’s a good chance it could be the best rain tyre for you.